Viktor II, Duke of Ratibor: Early life and family

-Victor was born at Schloss Rauden, Kingdom of Prussia, eldest son of Victor I, Duke of Ratibor (1818–1893), (son of Franz Joseph, Prince of Hohenlohe-Schillingsfürst and Princess Constanze of Hohenlohe-Langenburg) and his wife, Princess Amélie of Fürstenberg (1821–1899), (daughter of Karl Egon II, Prince of Fürstenberg and Princess Amalie of Baden).
+Victor was born at Rauden Castle, Kingdom of Prussia, eldest son of Victor I, Duke of Ratibor (1818–1893), (son of Franz Joseph, Prince of Hohenlohe-Schillingsfürst and Princess Constanze of Hohenlohe-Langenburg) and his wife, Princess Amelie of Fürstenberg (1821–1899), (daughter of Karl Egon II, Prince of Fürstenberg and Princess Amalie of Baden).

 He studied Law in Bonn and Göttingen and was a member of the Corps Borussia (1867) and Corps Saxonia (1890).
 In Saxonia were also his four brothers, Max, Karl Egon, Franz (Colonel à la suite) and Egon (Lord Chamberlain).

 Military career

 After making his Doctorate in Law he entered the Potsdamer Life Guards Hussar Regiment in which he fought during the Franco-Prussian War.

 Political career

 Between 1873 and 1876 he worked at the German Embassy in Vienna.
 In 1893 he took over the dominions Kieferstädtel and Zembowitz in Upper Silesia.

 From 1897 to 1921 he was Chairman of the Silesia Province respectively of the Upper Silesian provincial parliament.
 As a member of the Free Conservative Party, he ran in 1885 and 1888 for the Prussian House of Representatives.
 Since 1893, he was a member of the Prussian House of Lords.
 From 1896 to 1904 he was chairman of the New Coalition Party.